mobxjs/mobx/docs/best/react-performance.md

 # Optimizing rendering React components

+MobX is very fast, [often even faster than Redux](https://twitter.com/mweststrate/status/718444275239882753).
+But here are some tips to get most out of React and MobX.
+Note that most tips apply to React in general and are not specific for MobX.

 ## Use many small components

 `@observer` components will track all values they use and re-render if any of them changes.